 Figuring out what suits you, a fashion principle that French women live by as well, comes with trial and error.
 And though you can’t rush this process, it’s helpful to know some fashion mistakes you might not realize you are making that can potentially make your outfit look cheap.

-For instance, if you are revealing your chest, then your legs need to be covered.
+For example, if you are revealing your chest, then your legs need to be covered.
 And if you want to wear a mini dress or skirt and show off your legs, your top needs to be covered.

-What not to wear:
+What Not to Wear:

 What to wear: